nkanakhs/thesis/README.md

 ## **Usage**

+Some of the core functionalities of the application are described below:

 1. Login Page
 The first step in using the application is logging in.
 Below is a screenshot of the login page where users can enter their credentials to access the system.

 ![Login Screenshot](https://github.com/nkanakhs/thesis/blob/main/web/images/Login.PNG)

+2. Dashboard Overview
+After logging in, users are taken to the main dashboard.
+The dashboard provides an overview of the professor's list of courses